isomerpages/moe-tanjongkatongsec/_signature-programmes/Character & Citizenship/Sexuality Education.md

 <h4><strong><em><u>eTeens</u></em><u> Programme</u></strong>:</h4>
 </li>
 <li>
-<p>eTeens &nbsp;is a programme developed by Health Promotion Board, in collaboration
+<p><em>eTeens</em> is a programme developed by Health Promotion Board, in
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.
+collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.
 The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>